Thurston County government offers the land conservation incentive programs listed below:

 Owners of certain types of agricultural lands can transfer or sell development rights to Thurston County government without selling the entire property.

 Owners of properties with lakes, ponds, rivers, streams, wetlands or other waters can find programs to help enhance, protect or restore those waterways.
 Learn more at Thurston Waterways, which is administered by Thurston County government in cooperation with other member organizations.

 Voluntary Stewardship Program

-A citizen-lead planning effort to make conservation incentive programs a viable alternative for ag land owners seeking relief from land-use and development regulations.
+A citizen-lead planning effort for owners of agricultural land who are seeking relief from land-use and development regulations.

 MORE PROGRAM DETAILS

 The County's land conservation incentive programs are mandated by the Washington State Legislature through its Growth Management Act (RCW 36.70A.020) which requires county governments to reduce urban sprawl, minimize development, maintain open spaces, and protect natural resources.

 Programs are funded by the Washington State legislature, or by grants from U.S. government agencies, or by County property taxes (https://www.co.thurston.wa.us/assessor/process-where2018.html), after being approved by Thurston's Board of County Commissioners.